 Kristina Kaiser wrote -

-THE PLAN: Run or walk on Sunday, October 1, 2017 at Wollaston Beach.
-We'll meet in the first parking lot on the LEFT after the intersection of Quincy Shore Drive and Furnace Brook Pkwy.
+THE PLAN: Run or walk on Saturday, September 17, 2016 at Wollaston Beach.
+We'll meet in the first parking lot on the LEFT from Furnace Brook Pkwy.

 Arrive by: 9:45am

+And if you want: Stay afterwards for beach games and/or grab a bit to eat at the Clam Box.
 This will be an informal event.
-No running bibs.
+No bibs.
 No timing.
-Just people gathered for a cause.
-So bring water and plan to use your phone if you want to time yourself.
+Just people gathering for a cause.
+So bring water and your phone if you want to time yourself.

-The remaining 25% of funds raised will support The River South Center.
-The Center exists to be a catalyst of hope and joy in the community and to be the ones to use our talents and resources to make a difference in the world.
+The other 25% of all funds raised will benefit The River South Center itself.
+The Center is the home of The Justice Task Force and exists to be a catalyst of hope and joy in the community and to be the ones to use our talents and resources to make a difference in the world.

 HOW TO PARTICIPATE:

 1. Complete your registration for race day by clicking "Join the Team."